ymc-thzi/clickspark.js/README.md

 On a click on the h1 the default sparkle effect will be fired.

-## Automatic click binding with particle-configuration (customized particle effect)
+## Automatic configured click binding (customized particle effect)

-use jQuery to add clickspark to every HTML element you want and configure your particle attributes for example like this:
+use jQuery to add clickspark to HTML-elements.
+Cconfigure particle attributes for example like this:

 ```javascript
 $('h1').clickSpark({